Fabbri-Steele Mansion - New York City

 In 1900, Margaret Vanderbilt Shephard, daughter of William Henry Vanderbilt and granddaughter of Cornelius Vanderbilt, built two double-width houses for her two daughters, Maria and Edith.
 For Maria and her husband William Schieffelin, who was in the pharmaceutical business, a house was built at 5 East 66th Street; and as a wedding present for Edith and her husband Ernesto Fabbri, head of the Society of Italian Immigrants, this townhouse was built at 11 East 62nd Street.

-The second owners of the Fabbri townhouse were Charles Steele, and his wife, Nannie.
-Charles Steele was a partner at J. P. Morgan & Company, and a partner in the law firm of Seward, Guthrie & Steele.
-He was also involved in the affairs of the Metropolitan Opera and the Protestant Episcopal Church of America, and served as senior warden of both St. Thomas Church, New York, and the Church of the Advent, Westbury, N.Y.
+The second owners of the Fabbri townhouse were Charles Steele and his wife, Nannie.
+Charles Steele (1856-1939) was a partner at J. P. Morgan & Company, and a partner in the law firm of Seward, Guthrie & Steele.
+He was also involved in the affairs of the Metropolitan Opera and the Protestant Episcopal Church of America, and served as senior warden of both St. Thomas Church, New York City, and the Church of the Advent, Westbury, N.Y.
 A great lover of church music, Mr. Steele studied organ with Dr. T. Tertius Noble at St. Thomas, and in 1922 he contributed $200,000 for the purchase of two houses so that the choir school could have a permanent home.
 Three years later, in 1925, Steele contributed another $300,000 to endow the choir school.
-Charles and Nannie Steele also maintained a home in Westbury, NY, where an Aeolian Organ, Op.
-1126, was installed in 1910; this organ was later removed by Ernest M. Skinner and installed in the Church of the Advent in Westbury.
+Charles and Nannie Steele also maintained a home in Westbury, N.Y., where an Aeolian organ (Op.
+1126) was installed in 1910; this organ was later removed by Ernest M. Skinner and installed in the Church of the Advent in Westbury.
 Charles Steele died on August 5, 1939, at the age of 83, leaving an estate valued at over $30 million.
 His funeral was held on August 7 at St. Thomas Church, conducted by the Rt.
-Rev. Ernest M. Stires, BIshop of Long Island and former rector of St. Thomas Church.
-At Mr. Steele's request, Dr. T. Tertius Noble was flown from Santa Monica, CA to play the organ and direct the boy choir for his funeral.
+Rev. Ernest M. Stires, Bishop of Long Island and former rector of St. Thomas Church.
+At Mr. Steele's request, Dr. Noble was flown from Santa Monica, Calif., to play the organ and direct the boy choir for his funeral.

 In 1941, the townhouse was taken in foreclosure by the Bowery Savings Bank.
-In 1943 it was purchased by the Johnson O'Connor Research Foundation, known for its aptitude testing.
+It was purchased in 1943 by the Johnson O'Connor Research Foundation, known for its aptitude testing.
 In 2001, the Japanese government bought the townhouse for $21.5 million.

 Aeolian Organ, Op.
 871 (1899) in the Fabbri-Steele Mansion - New York City